Skip to main content

 • Third Amendment: It forbids the forcible housing of military personnel in a citizen’s home and protects the citizen’s privacy on private property.

-• Fourth Amendment: The privacy amendment protects people in their personal autonomy and from unreasonable searches and seizures by the government.
+• Fourth Amendment: The privacy amendment protects people’s personal autonomy and from unreasonable government searches and seizures.

 • The Fifth Amendment protects private information by guaranteeing the right to refuse to answer questions to avoid incriminating oneself.